-Our Industry Steering Group is made up of senior professionals from many of the leading global organisations in the Data Analytics industry.
+Our Industry Advisory Council is made up of senior professionals from many of the leading global organisations in the Data Analytics industry.
 The role of the Board is to represent the interests of our members and to provide leadership and guidance to the organisation.

 Martin is Head of Pre-Sales and Business Advisory SAS Ireland.

 A Senior IT Professional/Consultant, Martin Specialises in applying Analytics to Business.
 Martin is currently the external Analytics Advisor to 2 Government departments.
 Martin has vast experience of Financial Services, Public Sector and Commercial/Manufacturing.
 Martin’s career also includes 20 years in Data Mining.